-Alcohol Ignition Interlock – How Do Interlock Devices Detect Breath Alcohol?
+How Do Ignition Interlock Devices Detect Breath Alcohol?

-A frequent question we receive here at LifeSafer is from curious people wanting to understand how an electronic device like an Ignition Interlock measures your breath alcohol levels.
-It would seem like a complicated matter but is actually quite simple.
+A frequent question we hear at LifeSafer from curious people is how does an electronic device like an ignition interlock measure your breath alcohol levels?
+It would seem like a complicated matter but it is actually quite simple.

 When a person consumes alcohol, that alcohol will show up in the breath because it gets absorbed from various body areas such as the mouth, throat, stomach and even the intestines.
 These areas then deposit the alcohol into the bloodstream.